Iranian Journal of War and Public Health

 Rights and permissions

-Materials and Methods: The present study employed a quasi-experimental design with pretest-posttest and a control group.
-The study population consisted of 40 ageing individuals (20 in the experimental group and 20 in the control group) with a mean age of 68.4±5.2 years, selected through convenience sampling.
+Materials & Methods: The quasi-experimental study using a pre-test–post-test method and a control group was conducted on 40 ageing individuals (20 in the experimental group and 20 in the control group) with a mean age of 68.4±5.2 years, selected via convenience sampling.
 The intervention included eight 90-minute sessions of communication skills training.
-Data were collected using the Standard Social Isolation Scale (SLSI) and analyzed using SPSS version 26, employing dependent t-tests, independent t-tests, and ANCOVA.
+Data were collected using the Standard Social Isolation Scale (SLSI) and analyzed using SPSS version 26, employing dependent t-tests, independent t-tests, and analyses of covariance (ANCOVA).

 Keywords: